 Whale watching: July - October, A where, when and how to guide.

 What to wear?
 Casual dress is the way to go, although if you intend to go to church pack something smart.
-Cover up when you're at the market, in town or in villages, as you will see the locals doing.
+Cover up when you're at the market, in town or in villages.

 24 hour, 7 day a week fuel & food: Oasis Energy in Nikao (west of Avarua, near the airport).
 Super Brown in Tupapa (east of Avarua).